 Using Select with a Sparse record without xfServer (i.e., to a local file) provides no real benefit and can negatively affect performance.
-We recommend only using Sparse records when accessing remote files via xfServer.
+We recommend using Sparse records only when accessing remote files via xfServer.

 The Delete() method reads and locks all matching records and deletes them immediately.
 The total number of records deleted is returned.
 This functionality is useful for deleting records in a remote file without the overhead of retrieving each record individually.
 For example,

 from = new From(ch, rec) sobj = new Select(from, wobj) delcnt = sobj.Delete()

 If you're using Delete() and attempt to hook either the pre-delete or post-delete I/O hooks, an "Invalid operation: Delete not allowed on I/O Hook channel" error ($ERR_ INVOPER) will be generated.

 You can use RegisterEvent() to handle locked records encountered during the deletion: